 A ten-question quiz will be administered online each week.
-The quiz will cover information on the current week's reading (textbook, journal articles, and PowerPoints).
-Students will have 40 minutes to complete each quiz.
-Each quiz will be available on Blackboard for the entire week, and students will have until the last day of the week (Sunday at 11:59 pm CST) to complete each quiz.
+The quiz will cover information on the current week's required readings.
+Students will have 60 minutes to complete each quiz.
+Quizzes cannot be re-accessed once open and closed.
+Each quiz will be available on Blackboard for the entire week, and students will have until the last day of the week to complete each quiz (Sunday at 11:59 PM CST).
 A total of 11 quizzes will be offered and the lowest quiz score will be dropped.
+Students satsified with their first 10 quiz grades may elect to not take the 11th quiz.
+Quizzes are made available for student review after all of the quizzes have been graded.
 (200 points - 20% of grade)